 A previous study conducted in July 2011 recommended replacement of the deck as the most practical and cost effective solution to the deficient part of the bridge structure.
-Nevertheless, due to the naturally corrosive environment which will continue to degrade the rest of the bridge structure, the insufficient horizontal clearance, and the poor operational characteristics of the current bridge, replacement of the bridge is recommended to safely and effectively maintain access between the mainland and the barrier island.
+Nevertheless, due to the naturally corrosive environment which will continue to degrade the rest of the bridge structure, the insufficient horizontal clearance, and the poor operational characteristics of the current bridge.

 - Improve safety for pedestrians and bicyclists